-This is a public statement by Bob Summerwill, last updated on 7th December 2017, giving a full enumeration of his associations and financial arrangements.
+This is a public statement by Bob Summerwill, last updated 29th February 2020, giving a full enumeration of his associations and financial arrangements.

-TODO – Version-control this document in git, and then anchor the hash on Ethereum mainnet periodically (a la Factom).
+TODO – Version-control this document in git, and then anchor the hash on ETC mainnet periodically.

 Active Compensated Roles